-- (1) A person must: - (a) carry a face covering at all times, except where subclause 8(2)(a), (2)(b), (2)(c), (2)(d) or (2)(e) applies; and - (b) wear a face covering: - (i) while in an indoor space; and - (ii) while visiting a hospital; and - (iii) while visiting a care facility; and - (iv) while on public transport or in a commercial passenger vehicle or in a vehicle being operated by a licensed tourism operator; and - (v) while attending an event with 30,000 or more patrons in attendance, unless the person is seated outdoors at the event; and - (vi) if the person is a diagnosed person or close contact and is leaving the premises in accordance with the Quarantine, Isolation and Testing Order; and - (vii) if the person has been tested for COVID-19 and is awaiting the results of that test, except where that test was taken as part of a surveillance or other asymptomatic testing program; and

-Note: the Additional Industry Obligations Order sets out the surveillance testing requirements for relevant industries and workers.

-(c) wear a face covering where required to do so in accordance with any other pandemic orders in force.
+- (B) at a prison, police gaol, remand centre, youth residential centre, youth justice centre or post-sentence facility; or - (C) in a resident-facing role at a care facility, including when not interacting with residents; or - (iii) while visiting a hospital or a care facility: or - (iv) while on public transport or in a commercial passenger vehicle or in a vehicle being operated by a licensed tourism operator; or - if the person is a diagnosed person, probable case or close contact and is leaving the premises in accordance with the Quarantine, Isolation and Testing Order; or - (vi) if the person has been tested for COVID-19 and is awaiting the results of that test, except where that test was taken as part of a surveillance or other asymptomatic testing program; or - Note: the Additional Industry Obligations Order sets out the surveillance testing requirements for relevant industries and workers. - (vii) where required to do so in accordance with any other pandemic orders in force.